Documenting Water Chestnut Efforts

 Repeat next year!

-*These totals are based on the presence and treatment records that followed the standard reporting method outlined in the pdf and playlist above.
+*These totals are based on the presence and treatment records that followed the standard reporting method outlined below.